ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

   *  As opposed to the Server-Side ID, This value _will be unique_ across all the nodes within the Database Group in the cluster.

 * **When to use**:
-  * Use an identity only if you really need documents with absolute consecutive IDs,
+  * Use an identity only if you really need documents with successive IDs,
     i.e. when generating invoices, or upon legal obligation.
   * Note: using an identity _doesn't_ protect you from skipping values in the sequence because:
       *  Documents could have been deleted
-      *  A failed transaction still increments the identity value, thus causing a hole in the sequence
+      *  A failed transaction still increments the identity value, thus causing a gap in the sequence

 * **Example**:
   * From a server running on node 'A':